 Central, a restaurant located in Lima, Peru, serves more than just food on a plate.
 It is food that has been carefully crafted and calculated by chef Virgilio Martinez to provide a mind blowing experience taking the curious foodie on a journey of Peru’s varying ecosystems and elevations and the indigenous foods found within each of those realms.
 Our meal, which consisted of 16 courses, is presented by a well versed and very personable, down to earth server explaining the particular elevation and ecosystem the ingredients of that course are foraged from.
 And half the time I think I just sat there in a state of awe mixed with giddiness.
 Especially when Martinez came to serve us one of the courses himself.

-It was a such a fun and unique privilege to be able to have the opportunity to dine at a world ranking restaurant.
-Central was ranked 2nd for Best Restaurant in Latin America in 2017, and is ranked 6th for Best Restaurant in the World in 2018.
-And while I can’t even begin to understand or explain what each of the foods were that I tasted and savored during our 16 course meal it didn’t matter the moment I took my first bite.
+It was such a fun and unique privilege to be able to have the opportunity to dine at a world ranking restaurant.
+Central was ranked 2nd for Best Restaurant in Latin America in 2017 and is ranked 6th for 2018 Best Restaurant in the World.
+And while I can’t even begin to understand or explain what each of the foods were that I tasted and savored during our 16-course meal, it didn’t matter the moment I took my first bite.
 Each course was a beautiful surprise of flavors, textures, and presentations.

 Each course presentation was an art form in and of itself which occasionally led me to ask which part was to be eaten and which part was the presentation piece.
 FYI don’t eat the frozen piranha heads.
 They are part of the presentation (see course 10).
-I know there are things that I ate that I probably wouldn’t have touched with a 10 foot fork if I were at any average restaurant, but I trusted the fact that this was not an ordinary restaurant.
+I know there are things that I ate that I probably wouldn’t have touched with a 10-foot fork if I were at a ‘normal’ restaurant, but I trusted the fact that this was not an ordinary restaurant.
 And luckily the experience was well worth it.

 In case you’re interested in learning more about Central and you Netflix binge watch like myself, check out the show Chef’s Table.
 Martinez and his creative, forward thinking restaurant are featured in Season 3, Episode 6 in case you want to check it out.
 Which you definitely should.